 Side effects of medications used to treat chronic lymphocytic leukemia may include nausea, vomiting, diarrhea, mouth sores, headache, fever, or stomach pain.
 If you experience these side effects, our doctors can adjust the dosing of these medications, prescribe others, or refer you to our integrative health services, where specialists can help you to manage the side effects of treatment.

 Doctors at NYU Langone are evaluating new medications for the treatment of chronic lymphocytic leukemia in clinical trials—studies that test the effectiveness of new therapies.
 Because these studies are designed to answer specific research questions, they may not provide appropriate treatment options for every person.
-Your doctor can discuss with you whether you are a candidate for a trial and if so how to enroll in it.
+Your doctor can discuss with you whether you are a candidate for a trial and how to enroll in one.

 Perlmutter Cancer Center specialists provide care and support during treatment.Browse Doctors